ZipNN: Lossless Compression for AI Models: Implementation and Evaluation

 \subsection{Implementation}

-We implemented our method and it is now an open source project~\cite{ZipNNRepo}.
+We implemented \zipnn{} and it is now an open source project~\cite{ZipNNRepo}.
 It's core is written in C (2000 lines of code) and the wrappers, scripts and tests are all written in Python (4000 lines of code).
 We use the Zstd v1.5.6 library as well as Zstd's underlying Huffman implementation as the underlying compressors.
 For our tests in Python, we use zstandard 0.23.0, torch 2.4.0, and numpy 2.1.0.

-{\bf Chunking.} When designing our method, we aimed to create an implementation that could process small chunks independently, allowing each chunk to be handled in parallel.
+{\bf Chunking.} When designing \zipnn{}, we aimed to create an implementation that could process small chunks independently, allowing each chunk to be handled in parallel.
 This architecture is ideal for GPUs, which contain many cores that, while less powerful than CPU cores, excel in concurrent tasks.
 Our implementation includes two levels of granularity: \textbf{chunk level} and \textbf{byte-group level} within each chunk.
 By default, each chunk is of size 256KB.
 In the BF16 format byte-groups are sized at 128KB whereas in FP32 byte-groups are of size 64KB.
-Parallelism can be conducted at the chunk level, and we also parallelize the byte-group compression/decompression processes.
-Auto decisions on compression method can be done at a byte-group granularity.
+Parallelism can be conducted at the chunk level and the byte-group compression/decompression processes.
+Auto decisions on compression method are done at a byte-group granularity.

 {\bf Metadata and parallelism.} During compression, due to the fixed-sized compression chunks, one can easily parallelize the compression process to multiple workers.
 However, during decompression, the chunks are of variable size.
 To enable parallel processing, we add a map for the whole model containing metadata for each byte-group and each chunk.